zhliau/fika-spt-server-docker/README.md

 Running the server with root will mean anything the server writes out is created by the root user.

 ### Can I use this without Fika?
 Yes!
-Simply set `INSTALL_FIKA` to `false` and the container will act as an ordinary SPT server container.
+Either don't set `FIKA_MODE` (it defaults to `disabled`) or explicitly set `FIKA_MODE=disabled`.
+The container will act as an ordinary SPT server container.
 Everything else including the autoupdate capability for SPT remains unchanged.

+### Can I use custom Fika builds?
+Yes!
+If you want to use a custom or modified Fika build instead of the official releases:

+1. Set `FIKA_MODE=custom` to prevent the container from validating or updating your Fika installation
+2. Manually place your custom Fika build in the `SPT/user/mods/fika-server` directory

+The container will skip all Fika version checks and use whatever version you've manually installed.

 ### I am running this container on Linux, why does the server output show errors regarding Windows-like paths? e.g. `C:\snapshot\...`.
 If you are reusing an existing SPT server that was previously running on Windows, you will need to delete the contents of your `/user/cache` folder.